cuellarfr/cuellar.fr/collections/_cases/prism.md

 ### Discovery Process

-We partnered with an external agency to conduct discovery research with 35 people through in-depth, 60-minute interviews.
-The research was segmented by company revenue and explored the digitization journey of small construction businesses - how they form, operate, and expand.
+We partnered with an external agency to conduct discovery research with 35 people through in-depth, **60-minute interviews.** The research was segmented by company revenue and explored the digitization journey of small construction businesses - how they form, operate, and expand.

 ### Key Outputs

-The research was synthesized into two user personas that captured the needs, behaviors, and pain points of our target users.
+The research was synthesized into two **user personas** that captured the needs, behaviors, and pain points of our target users.
 These personas guided the design process and informed the development of the product.
 They also helped us identify the most common challenges faced by small construction businesses and the opportunities for improvement.

 <figure>
   <div class="carousel" data-flickity='{ "imagesLoaded": true, "percentPosition": false }'>
     <img src="/assets/images/prism-persona1.jpg" alt="Marty, the owner operator">
     <img src="/assets/images/prism-persona2.jpg" alt="Alex, the owner operator">
   </div>
-  <figcaption style="margin-top:-1.5em;">Our user personas.</figcaption>
 </figure>

 ---